perecanals/EVC/README.md

 # Extracranial vessel labelling

 This repository introduces a vessel labelling framework for a private dataset composed of 561 graphs, derived from stroke patients from Hospital Vall d'Hebron in Barcelona, Spain.
-Graphs themselves are created from extracting single centerline maps from vascular segemntations computed from full head-and-neck CTA images of patients suffering from acute ischemic stroke.
+Graphs themselves are created from extracting single centerline maps from vascular segmentations computed from full head-and-neck CTA images of patients suffering from acute ischemic stroke.
 Images are retrieved in the acute phase.

 ![Graph example image](misc/graph_image.jpg)